Tropical toric maximum likelihood estimation: Introduction

 \begin{example}[Independent binary random variables revisited] The matrix $A$ in Example \ref{example: binary random variables - classical solution} corresponds to a configuration of four points in the plane whose convex hull $Q_A$ is the unit square.

 The matroid $M(A)$ is uniform and for tropical data $w=(0,2,1,4)$ we find that $\mathcal{O}(w)=\lbrace 1\rbrace$ is a face of $Q_A$.
-Using details from the proof of Theorem \ref{theorem: solution for uniform matroids} in Section \ref{section: subdivisions and tropical critical points}, we compute the constant $c_{A,\mathcal{O}(w)}=2$.
+Using details from the proof of Theorem \ref{theorem: solution for uniform matroids} in Section \ref{section: subdivisions and tropical critical points}, we compute the constant $c_{A,\mathcal{O}}=2$.
 Since $w$ has $k=3$ entries smaller than or equal to $c_{A,\mathcal{O}}\cdot\min\{w_j>0\}=2\cdot 1$, namely $(w_1,w_2,w_3)=(0,2,1)$, Theorem \ref{theorem: solution for uniform matroids} applies.
 The computation of the tropical critical points based on the simplices $\tau_1=123$ and $\tau_2=234$ in the triangulation $\Delta_{e_1}$ is shown below.

 \end{example} ~\\ \textbf{Organization.} The rest of this article is organized as follows: Section \ref{section: tropical toric MLE} formally introduces the tropical toric maximum likelihood problem and the necessary background on tropical geometry.
 In Section \ref{section: tropical affine spaces}, we study in more detail the tropical affine space $L_{A,u}$ and prove our main structural result, Theorem \ref{theorem: cones in LAu}.
 We then use this result in Section \ref{section: subdivisions and tropical critical points} to show how certain subdivisions of the polytope associated with the toric model can be used to find the tropical critical points.
 This leads to a complete solution of the tropical toric maximum likelihood problem in specific cases.
 Section \ref{section: further examples} contains a number of examples to illustrate and apply the main results.
-Finally, in Section \ref{section: tIPS} we consider a tropicalization of the classical ``iterative proportional scaling'' algorithm (IPS) to compute toric MLEs.
-We introduce the tropical IPS and discuss some experimental observations. \\~\\ \textbf{Acknowledgements} We thank Bernd Sturmfels for proposing the problem that lead to this paper.
+In Section \ref{section: tIPS} we consider a tropicalization of the classical ``iterative proportional scaling'' algorithm (IPS) to compute toric MLEs.
+We introduce the tropical IPS and discuss some experimental observations.
+Finally, in Section \ref{section: general position} we show that when the columns of $A$ are in general position, Theorem \ref{theorem: tropical critical points from triangulation} applies for a full-dimensional set of tropical data vectors $w$. \\~\\ \textbf{Acknowledgements} We thank Bernd Sturmfels for proposing the problem that lead to this paper.